Key Takeaways

 - Books:

-- “The Power of Now” by Eckhart Tolle: Focuses on the importance of presence and realizing that the current moment is where all action and life happens.
+- “The Power of Now” by Eckhart Tolle: Focuses on the importance of presence and realizing that the current moment is where all action and life happen.

 - “The Untethered Soul” by Michael A. Singer: Guides readers towards inner freedom by exploring consciousness and detachment from limiting thoughts.